DHTMLX/docs-suite/docs/grid/api/selection/selection_afterunselect_event.md

 @params:

-- row		object		the config of a row
+- `row: object` - the config of a row
-- col       object      the config of a column
+- `col: object` - the config of a column

 @example:
 grid.selection.events.on("AfterUnSelect", function(row, col){